Hill strikes out 9, Rays beat COVID-19 impacted Yankees 9-1

 TRAINER’S ROOM

-Yankees: CF Aaron Hicks was out of the lineup with a sore left wrist and will have an MRI. … 1B Luke Voit had a planned day off after playing in his first two games of the season following surgery to repair a meniscus tear in his left knee. … RHP Luis Severino threw batting practice for the first time since Tommy John surgery on Feb.
+Yankees: CF Aaron Hicks was out of the lineup with a sore left wrist and will have an MRI.
+His status for Friday has not been determined… INF Gio Urshela, who moved from third to shortstop with Torres out, might get rested Friday night.
+He has bothered recently by knee soreness. … 1B Luke Voit had a planned day off after playing in his first two games of the season following surgery to repair a meniscus tear in his left knee. … RHP Luis Severino threw batting practice for the first time since Tommy John surgery on Feb.
 27 last year.

 Rays: Closer Diego Castillo (right groin strain) remains on target to be reinstated from the 10-day injured list on Friday. … 1B Ji-Man Choi (arthroscopic right knee surgery) us sore, delaying his return after rejoining the team Tuesday from a rehab assignment at Triple-A Durham.